xConde/Condo/README.md

     MSFT: $208.9     +0.1%
     SPY: $336.84     +0.01%

-#### Portfolio status - check the current balance of the signed in user's portfolio. **TODO: Allow only-owner privillages.
+#### Portfolio status - check the current balance of the signed in user's portfolio.
+Currently set to ONLY allow the discord account associated with the ROBINHOOD_USER_ACCOUNT use this command.
 ***********
     Ex: .port